UBC-MDS/datascience.eda.R/README.md

     # you can call each clustering algorithm separately
     explore_KMeans_clustering(penguins, centers = seq(3, 5))
     #> Warning: did not converge in 10 iterations

-    #> Warning: did not converge in 10 iterations
     #> [[1]]

 <img src="man/figures/README-clustering_example-1.png" width="100%" />